 In Hong Kong, the tax year runs from the 1st of April to the 31st of March the following year and individual tax returns are due by the 3rd of June.

 Tax is already a difficult subject without the added complexity of the varying dates!
-If you want to learn more about tax from the perspective of a freelancer, check out our other articles here.
+If you want to learn more about tax, expenses and invoicing from the perspective of a freelancer, check out our other business articles.